atidyshirt/University/COSC264/notes.md

 #### Peer-to-Peer Paradigm
 - Has no centralised network
-    - this means that it avoids a single point of faliure
+    - this means that it avoids a single point of failure

 A peer to peer network is a two way street, you have to both provide data in order to benefit by getting your service.